How Virtual Reality Could Help People Living with Parkinson's Disease

 Published: 05 December 2017

-Thomas, a retired attorney, was a real character.
-Love the man or hate him, he was a man of his convictions.
-You always knew where he stood by the look on his face… but today, the face was a mask; the quintessential poker face.
-Unfortunately for Thomas, we weren’t playing cards.
+Thomas, a retired attorney, is a real character.
+Love the man or hate him, he is a man of his convictions.
+You always know where he stands by the look on his face… but today, the face is a mask; the quintessential poker face.
+Unfortunately for Thomas, we aren't playing cards.

-Thomas had Parkinson’s disease.
-And, his flat affect was just one of the clinical presentations that are so common among patients with Parkinson’s disease.
+Thomas has Parkinson’s disease, and his flat affect was just one of the clinical presentations that are so common among patients with this condition.

 Participants diagnosed with Parkinson's disease were attached to a robotic sensor that detected small, precise wrist movements to make a table tilt in a virtual environment with the goal of balancing a virtual ball on a target.
 To increase the difficulty of the test, the responsiveness of the virtual ball was increased.